abipalli/semioverse/README.md

 You would embark on a process of threading from yourself to others: `self.thread(relation, otherperson1, relation, otherperson2, ...etc)`.
 Yet, this thread does not record a direct relationship between two individuals. **Instead, the relationship is mediated, emerging from the self as the root.**

-Within the self's graph, you can discern the relationships between yourself and others, as well as the relationships amongst others. *However, the relationships remain firmly tethered to the self, and are not independent of it.* If you tried to explore otherperson1.keys(), you would find that no relations have yet been formed independent of the root object, the self. **This means that every card can be considered a perspective/point of view of a relational graph.**
+Within the self's graph, you can discern the relationships between yourself and others, as well as the relationships amongst others. *However, the constellation of relationships exist on a horizon of meaning extending from the self, and the same constellations (all else remaining constant) dont necessarily extend from the other.* If you tried to explore otherperson1.keys(), you would find that no relations have yet been formed independent of the root object, the self. **This means that every card can be considered a perspective/point of view of a relational graph.**

 ## Metaphor